 Cops would have a hard time tracking criminals if it wasn’t for Spider-man.
 The electronic monitors that criminals wear round their ankles when under home arrest were inspired by a Spider-man comic strip from the ’70s.
 In it a villain followed Spidey’s movements via an electronic device Spidey was wearing on his wrist.
 According to a PhD paper by Jody Klein-Saffran, New Mexico district court judge Jack Love read the strip and thought the idea could work in the real world.
 He developed the idea with a computer salesman and in 1983 the first ankle bracelets were introduced in New Mexico.
 The devices were picked up by justice departments around the US two years later.

-I'm about to graduate with my BS in Psychology and then I'm headed off to grad school.
+I have a BS in Psychology and I'm headed off to grad school.
 I do have fibromyalgia, a chronic pain and nerve disorder, so I relate to invisible illnesses.
 I love learning new things, fandoms, and quotes.
 I'm here if anyone needs to talk, and I never stop looking for the positive in life.